 Pike Place is a great place to do Christmas shopping, since (with the exception of grandfathered-in Starbucks) every shop, stall, and vendor at Pike Place is independently owned and operated- no chains!
 The market is populated by local craftspeople, indigenous artisans, and up and coming artists- selling perfect gifts in every price range

 8. Sing Carols with a Busker

-• Buskers, aka Street Performers, are present at Pike Place year round.
-Hop in for a round of Christmas carols during a December visit.
+Buskers, aka Street Performers, are present at Pike Place year-round.
+At Christmas, however, their music is often participatory.
+You can gather around for a round or two of Christmas carols during a December visit.

 9. Get the Ultimate Pike Place Christmas Photo for your Social Media

-• This photo is one of my favorites from Pike Place, and this shooting location is a great way to get a picture of your group with the iconic sign and (in season) Christmas decorations.
+This photo is below is one of my favorites from all my years visiting and photographing Pike Place Market.
+This shooting location is a great way to get a picture of your group with the iconic sign and (in-season) Christmas decorations.
 (I love the busker playing his heart out in the lower right of this photo!)

-• To get this picture, pose your friends in front of Rachel the bronze pig, then sprint up the stairs in the Sanitary Market (following the signs for Storyville Coffee) and snap this shot from the landing 1.5 floors up.
+To get this picture, pose your friends or family in front of Rachel the bronze pig, then sprint up the stairs in the Sanitary Market (following the signs for Storyville Coffee) and snap this shot from the landing 1.5 floors up.